onepanelio/core-docs/docs/deployment/public/aks.md

 opctl init --provider aks \
     --enable-https \
     --enable-cert-manager \
-    --dns-provider <dns-provider>
+    --cert-manager-dns-provider <cert-manager-dns-provider>
 ```

 :::note
 The `--enable-https` flag is optional and requires a TLS certificate, but it is highly recommended.
-You can optionally set the `--enable-cert-manager` and `--dns-provider` flags, so TLS certificates are automatically created and renewed via [Let's Encrypt](https://letsencrypt.org/).
+You can optionally set the `--enable-cert-manager` and `--cert-manager-dns-provider` flags, so TLS certificates are automatically created and renewed via [Let's Encrypt](https://letsencrypt.org/).
 If you do not set this flag and your DNS provider isn't one of the [supported DNS providers](/docs/deployment/configuration/tls#supported-dns-providers), then you have to create a wildcard certificate and manually manage it.
 :::

 :::note